DataDog/documentation/content/en/security/application_security/enabling/serverless.md

 Configuring ASM for AWS Lambda involves:

 1. Identifying functions that are vulnerable or are under attack, which would most benefit from ASM.
 Find them on [the Security tab of your Service Catalog][1].
-2. Setting up ASM instrumentation by using the Datadog CI, AWS CDK, [Datadog Serverless Framework plugin][6], or manually by using the Datadog tracing layers.
+2. Setting up ASM instrumentation by using the [Datadog CLI](https://docs.datadoghq.com/serverless/serverless_integrations/cli), [AWS CDK](https://github.com/DataDog/datadog-cdk-constructs), [Datadog Serverless Framework plugin][6], or manually by using the Datadog tracing layers.
 3. Triggering security signals in your application and seeing how Datadog displays the resulting information.

 ### Prerequisites